35 and Ticking

-Premise
+Plot

-35 & Ticking centers around the lives of Cleavon, Zenobia, Victoria, and Phil—all friends over the age of 35 and struggling to build the families they've always dreamed of.
-While Cleavon (Kevin Hart) is still looking for the woman of his dreams, Victoria (Tamala Jones) is married to a man who doesn't want children, Zenobia (Nicole Ari Parker) meanwhile, is too geeky to get a man, and Phil (Keith Robinson) is already married with children, but his wife is not very interested in being a mother.
+Cleavon, Zenobia, Victoria, and Phil are all friends over the age of 35 and struggling to build the families they've always dreamed of.
+While Cleavon is still looking for the woman of his dreams, Victoria is married to a man who doesn't want children, Zenobia meanwhile, is too geeky to get a man, and Phil is already married with children, but his wife is not very interested in being a mother.
 All four of them try to rectify their romantic lives and futures while their biological clocks tick away.